 Many people are curious about whether or not there is a warrant out for their arrest, especially if they’re facing additional legal trouble.
-The answer to this questions is yes!
+The answer to this question is yes!
 Your Waco bail bondsman can simply run your name to find out whether or not there is an outstanding warrant against you.

 10. How is the Bail Amount Set?

-As we quickly mentioned in an above section, there are a number of factors that can influence a judge’s decision to make the bail amount what it is.
+As we quickly mentioned in the above section, there are a number of factors that can influence a judge’s decision to make the bail amount what it is.
 Things that are likely to be influential in the bail amount are the defendant’s criminal record, a track record of attending court dates, the nature of the crime of which they’re being accused, whether or not they have close relatives or ties to the community, and more.